decaf-dev/obsidian-note-splitter/README.md

 3. Open the Obsidian command palette
 4. Type **Split by delimiter**
 5. Press enter
-6. Your note is now split
+6. See split notes in the [output folder](#output-folder)

 >[!NOTE]
-> Splitting a note will not modify the original note, unless the [delete original](#delete-original) setting is enabled.
-Split notes are created in [output folder](#output-folder).
+> Splitting a note does not modify the original note.

 ### Frontmatter